huntit/ubuntu-setup/README.md

 * Allow port TCP 21 for FTP

 After install, login to https://your_server_ip:10000 and run through setup wizard
-* Disabled FirewallD on boot, and enable ufw
+* Virtualmin will install and configure firewalld, MariaDB, and other services
 * Set passive port range for ProFTPD to 59000-59999:
 Servers - ProFTPD Server - Networking Options - PASV Port Range: 59000-59999